What does neurotype mean?

 How NeuroType works

-Pick what feels useful, answer in your own time, then leave with notes you can think about or bring to a qualified professional.
+Pick what feels useful, answer in your own time, and leave with notes you can reread or bring to a qualified professional.

 Start the guided route or pick one focused reflection.

-Move through short prompts written for adults.
-You can pause and continue later in the same browser.
+Move through short adult prompts.
+Pause and continue later in the same browser.

-See readable patterns, domain breakdowns, and reflection points.
+See readable patterns and reflection points.
 The result is not a diagnosis.

 Choose a reflection pathway

-Original NeuroType tools can be completed today.
+Original NeuroType tools are available now.
 CAT-Q is available with attribution.
-Restricted instruments stay closed until rights, source, and review checks are documented.
+Restricted instruments stay closed until checks are documented.

 Not sure where to begin?
 This takes you through the available reflections in order, then helps you compare patterns around sensory needs, masking, attention, and recovery.